 Under most anti-isms there is (or there should be) a positively framed (even if relativised or comparative) message about say the equality of a particular group of people with another group of people or the freedom of a particular group of people with another group of people.
 Using negative messaging only, it’s hard to establish a super-convincing viewpoint.

 External anti-ageists fight the ageist prejudices and biases around the chronologically aged and they make their lives hopefully better as a result, but only indirectly.
 By indirect I mean not touching/attacking the biggest problem facing older people in the first place: the burden biological/physiological aging puts on our constantly changing and vulnerable identity through time.
-As Sharon Butala’s recent Against Ageism
+As Sharon Butala’s recent Against Ageism put it:

 The day old age strikes, our lives appear comfortable, even privileged, but our hearts are numb with permanently thwarted desire, our throats choked with longing for things we will never have again, and our future, we are sure, is too bleak to contemplate.
 We stare in terror into the abyss and ask ourselves: Who am I now?